Fetal alcohol spectrum disorder: Neurological

 When structural impairments are not observable or do not exist, neurological impairments are assessed.
 In the context of FASD, neurological impairments are caused by prenatal alcohol exposure, which causes general neurological damage to the central nervous system (CNS), the peripheral nervous system, or the autonomic nervous system.
 A determination of a neurological problem must be made by a trained physician, and must not be due to a postnatal insult, such as meningitis, concussion, traumatic brain injury, etc.

 All four diagnostic systems show virtual agreement on their criteria for CNS damage at the neurological level, and evidence of a CNS neurological impairment due to prenatal alcohol exposure will result in a diagnosis of FAS or pFAS, and functional impairments are highly likely.

-Neurological problems are expressed as either hard signs, or diagnosable disorders, such as epilepsy or other seizure disorders, or soft signs.
-Soft signs are broader, nonspecific neurological impairments, or symptoms, such as impaired fine motor skills, neurosensory hearing loss, poor gait, clumsiness, and poor eye–hand coordination.
-Many soft signs have norm-referenced criteria, while others are determined through clinical judgment.
-"Clinical judgment" is only as good as the clinician, and soft signs should be assessed by either a pediatric neurologist, a pediatric neuropsychologist, or both.
+Neurological abnormalities in fetal alcohol spectrum disorders may present as either hard neurological signs, such as epilepsy or other seizure disorders, or as soft neurological signs.
+Soft signs include nonspecific neurological abnormalities such as impaired fine motor skills, sensory deficits, poor gait, clumsiness, and impaired eye–hand coordination.
+While some soft neurological signs can be assessed using standardized, norm-referenced measures, others require clinical evaluation by qualified healthcare professionals with expertise in neurodevelopmental disorders.